 It is important to extract the downloaded ADMX Templates .admx and .adml files to create and administer registry-based policy settings in Windows.

-The first step would be to copy the downloaded file (.MSI) to your device and Double-click the file to start the installation.
-Click Next.
+The first step is to copy the downloaded file (.MSI) to your device, double-click the file to start the installation, and click Next.

-In the next screen, you need to Accept End-User License Agreement (EULA), Click Next.
+On the next screen, you need to accept the End-User License Agreement (EULA) and click Next.

 This file will extract to the default location – C:\Program Files (x86)\Microsoft Group Policy\version-specific\PolicyDefinitions